of Majors offered to Continuing Education students

 Potter, who has 20 years of experience as a Registered Nurse, found that she began to think differently about her job.
 What she had learned in Curry's RN-BS program started to impact her work on a day to day basis and she found herself more engaged with her patients.

 "Healthcare today goes beyond good nursing skills - there's a greater focus on prevention.
 And there are compliance challenges; it's not just a manager's responsibility...
 I learned that all of healthcare is a little bit of everyone's job."

 Potter says earning her bachelor's degree inspired her and gave her the confidence to take on more responsibility.
 In addition to occasional writing contributions to Faulkner Hospital publications, she joined a committee to launch a peer review program at Faulkner and is an active board member of the Massachusetts Emergency Nurses Association State Council.

 Though Potter feels an advanced degree is important to teach, manage and move on, she loves her job too much to leave it behind.

 "I was actually encouraged by Faulkner, and it started with just one class."

 That first class was an ethics class taught by Professor Bette Manter.

 "She was wonderful," Potter says about Professor Manter.
-"She was a nurse in a previous time in her life and she was very encouraging, helped me set some goals.
-She gave me her cell phone number, she met me before class.
+"She was a nurse in a previous time in her life and she was very encouraging.
+She met with me before class and helped me set some goals.
 When I started my next class, she emailed me asking how it was going."